 The dosimetry badge can be issued for a group tour, with one person in charge to wear the badge.
 Each member of the group must supply all of the information that is normally required when the dosimeter is issued for individual use.

-Any question concerning radiation safety should be directed to the TSO in Room 101 in the Physical Science Building or at phone 282-2311.
+Any question concerning radiation safety should be directed to the EHS in Room 101 in the Physical Science Building or at phone 282-2311.

 Radiation Safety Resources

 Letter for Declaring Pregnancy (when working with radiological materials)

 Request For Shipment Of Radioactive Material* RPR 13F.pdf

 *Required for transportation of any quantity of radioactive material.

 Periodic Chart of Nuclides (Periodic Table linked to Tori data of known isotopes for each element.)

 Table of Isotopes via LBNL Isotopes Project – LUNDS Universitet Nuclear Data Dissemination Home Page